Mitochondrial matrix: Enzymes

 Enzymes from processes that take place in the matrix.
 The citric acid cycle is facilitated by pyruvate dehydrogenase, citrate synthase, aconitase, isocitrate dehydrogenase, α-ketoglutarate dehydrogenase, succinyl-CoA synthetase, fumarase, and malate dehydrogenase.
 The urea cycle is facilitated by carbamoyl phosphate synthetase I and ornithine transcarbamylase. β-Oxidation uses pyruvate carboxylase, acyl-CoA dehydrogenase, and β-ketothiolase.
+Mitochondrial fatty acid synthesis is facilitated by at least six enzymes, including malonyl-CoA:ACP transacylase (MCAT), 3-ketoacyl-ACP synthase (OXSM), 3-ketoacyl reductase (HSD17B8), 3-hydroxyacyl-ACP dehydratase 2 (HTD2), and trans-2-enoyl-ACP reductase (MECR), together with a mitochondrial acyl carrier protein (mtACP).
+This enzyme system is organized as individual, matrix-soluble proteins, in contrast to the single, multi-domain enzyme FASN of cytosolic fatty acid synthesis.
 Amino acid production is facilitated by transaminases.
 Amino acid metabolism is mediated by proteases, such as presequence protease.

+Non-enzymatic proteins

+Members of the superfamily of LYRM proteins – with the exception of LYRM3 and LYRM6, which are embedded in mitochondrial Complex I – are primarily soluble mitochondrial matrix proteins.
+They are involved in the assembly of electron transport chain complexes and mitochondrial ribosomes, as well as in iron–sulfur cluster biogenesis and the function of the electron-transfer flavoprotein (ETF).

 Inner membrane components

 The inner membrane is a phospholipid bilayer that contains the complexes of oxidative phosphorylation. which contains the electron transport chain that is found on the cristae of the inner membrane and consists of four protein complexes and ATP synthase.
 These complexes are complex I (NADH:coenzyme Q oxidoreductase), complex II (succinate:coenzyme Q oxidoreductase), complex III (coenzyme Q: cytochrome c oxidoreductase), and complex IV (cytochrome c oxidase).

 Inner membrane control over matrix composition

 The electron transport chain is responsible for establishing a pH and electrochemical gradient that facilitates the production of ATP through the pumping of protons.
 The gradient also provides control of the concentration of ions such as Ca^{2+} driven by the mitochondrial membrane potential.
 The membrane only allows nonpolar molecules such as CO_{2} and O_{2} and small non charged polar molecules such as H_{2}O to enter the matrix.
 Molecules enter and exit the mitochondrial matrix through transport proteins and ion transporters.
 Molecules are then able to leave the mitochondria through porin.
 These attributed characteristics allow for control over concentrations of ions and metabolites necessary for regulation and determines the rate of ATP production.